ipunkt/laravel-package-manager/README.md

 We provide the `ViewServiceProvider` for extension.
 You have to set the `$namespace` to your package based identifier.
 The `$templatesFolder` is set to the `resources/views` by default, you can override it.

+#### Database Migrations

+We provide the `MigrationServiceProvider` to provide database migration files from package.
+You have to set the `$migrationsFolder` to your package migrations.

 #### Translations

 We provide the `TranslationServiceProvider` for extension.
 You have to set the `$namespace` to your package based identifier.
 The `$translationsFolder` is set to the `resources/lang` by default, you can override it.